wishlog/wishlog.github.io/_posts/2013-09-03-web-security-assessment-check-list-black-box.markdown

 slug: web-security-assessment-check-list-black-box
 title: 'Web security assessment check list.
 (Black box) '
 wordpress_id: 89
-categories:
+tags:
-- Security
+- security
-- Web
+- web
 ---

 There are several things we gonna check on building a secure web page.
 Assumed that the assessment is done on black box.
 Here we included some steps and procedures for a simple analysis on a web page.
 The following is from 2010, it take no reference from SANS and OWASP's checklist, but it contains what comes up my mind at the moment I post.